 Graphite is a student arts organization dedicated to producing critical and creative projects in an integrated physical and digital space.
 Graphite staff members produce a printed journal, create digital publications, and plan programs for students and the public.
 Visit the Graphite page for more information.

-Internships at the Hammer last a full academic year and are designed for UCLA students to develop strong professional skills in the arts and non-profit fields.
-Interns are invited to participate in a full calendar of professional development workshops designed especially for Hammer students.
+Academic year-long internships are open only to UCLA students.
+These interns receive course credit and are invited to participate in a full calendar of professional development workshops designed especially for Hammer students.
 Positions are determined by departmental need; recruitment and hiring usually occur in Summer and Fall.

-Paid part-time positions are available for UCLA students across all departments in the museum throughout the academic year.
+Paid part-time positions and work-study positions are available for UCLA students across all departments in the museum throughout the academic year.
 Current openings are listed on the Hammer Employment and Internships page.
-Please contact [email protected] for more information.